 Which is Better?

 So which device is better?
-Your unique situation and use case will likely sway you one direction or the other.
-Having used both, I’m clearly in the smartphone as GPS camp.
+Your unique situation and use case will likely sway you one direction or the other in the GPS vs smartphone debate.
+Having used both, I’m clearly in the smartphone as a GPS camp.
 For me, it is currently the most cost-effective and user-friendly option.

 Note: Hunt Tested may receive a small commission if you purchase a product from the links on this page.
 This does NOT increase your price and helps to pay for the content you’re enjoying.
 Hunt Tested did receive product consideration in coordination with this article.
 All opinions belong to Hunt Tested.